 The CFA® Institute has rigid requirements that must be met by every candidate before membership is awarded.
-The process of how to become a CFA by joining the CFA Institute® is so difficult that it is estimate that only 1 in every 5 prospective members will actually make it all the way to the prestigious title of Chartered Financial Analyst, but those who do will reap the benefits of being in such a respected international organization.
+The process of how to become a CFA by joining the CFA Institute® is so difficult that it is estimated that only 1 in every 5 prospective members will actually make it all the way to the prestigious title of Chartered Financial Analyst, but those who do will reap the benefits of being in such a respected international organization.

-All three levels of the CFA Program:
+All three levels of the Chartered Financial Analyst® (CFA) Program: